 Fresh mushrooms are soft, edible fungi that are earthy in flavour.
-While there are many kinds of mushrooms that grow in the wild, not all of them are safe to eat.
+While there are many kinds grown in the wild, not all of them are safe to eat.
 Canadian mushrooms that are available in grocery stores are always safe to eat, and there are lots of options to choose from.

-Different types of mushrooms will boast different complexities in flavour: some have more umami, some seem to melt away as you eat them, while others have a hearty and meaty texture.
-Try them all to see which ones you like best!
+Different varieties will boast different complexities in flavour: some have more umami, some seem to melt away as you eat them, while others have a hearty and meaty texture.
+Try them all to see which ones you like best.

-White mushrooms are the most popular mushrooms in Ontario.
+White mushrooms are the most popular in Ontario.
 They have an earthy flavour that intensifies with cooking.
-The colour of these mushrooms varies from bright white to a darker off-white colour.
-White mushrooms are available in three different sizes: small “buttons”, medium and large “jumbo”.
+The colour of them varies from bright white to a darker off-white colour.
+They are available in three different sizes: small “buttons”, medium-sized or large “jumbo”.

-Cremini mushrooms are similar to the white mushroom in shape and size, but are firmer in texture.
-They have a meaty, earthy flavour that is more intense than white mushrooms.
-These mushrooms have a dark cap that ranges from a light tan to rich brown colour.
+Cremini mushrooms are like the white mushrooms in shape and size, but are firmer in texture.
+They have a meaty, earthy flavour that is more intense than the white “button” variety.
+These have a dark cap that ranges from a light tan to a rich brown colour.

 Best Cooking Methods: Serve in soups, salads and entrées, or enjoyed raw.
 These are a great substitute for white mushrooms.

-Portabellas are actually fully grown cremini mushrooms.
-They have less moisture than cremini mushrooms, making them meatier in texture with a strong earthy flavour.
-These big mushrooms have a large light-tan coloured cap, and exposed gills.
-Portabellas are the largest of all domestic mushrooms.
+Portobello’s are a fully-grown cremini mushroom.
+They have less moisture than them, making portobello’s meatier in texture with a strong, earthy flavour.
+They have a large, light-tan coloured cap, and exposed gills.
+Portobello’s are the largest of all domestic mushrooms.

 Best Cooking Methods: Can be grilled or baked and used in appetizers, side dishes and entrées.
-Portabellas are great meat substitutes because of their natural umami flavour and meaty texture.
+Portobello’s are great meat substitutes because of their natural umami flavour and meaty texture.

-Shiitake mushrooms have very different appearance and texture than white or cremini mushrooms.
+Shiitake mushrooms have very different appearance and texture than white or cremini.
 They have a soft, spongy texture that releases a woodsy flavour when cooked.
-These mushrooms range in colour from tan to dark brown.
+They range in colour from tan to dark brown.
 They have umbrella shaped caps, 2 to 4 inches (5 to 10 cm) in diameter, with open veils and tan gills.

-Best Cooking Methods: Shiitake mushrooms are most commonly used in stir-fry and pasta dishes.
+Best Cooking Methods: This variety is most commonly used in stir-fry and pasta dishes.
 They are best enjoyed cooked.

-Oyster Mushrooms: Oyster mushrooms have a delicate flavour that is milder than other mushrooms.
+Oyster mushrooms have a delicate flavour that is milder than others.
 They have a light to dark brown funnel or fluted cap, a velvety texture, and white-yellow gills on a short, off-center, stem.

-Best Cooking Methods: Because of the velvety texture of the Oyster mushroom, they make a great compliment to dishes featuring chicken, seafood and pork.
+Best Cooking Methods: Because of the velvety texture, they make a great compliment to dishes featuring chicken, seafood and pork.

-Enoki Mushrooms: Enoki mushrooms look very different from the other mushrooms on this list.
+Enoki mushrooms look very different from the others on this list.
 They can be identified by their long, slender, white stems with tiny firm caps.
-These mushrooms have a mild, delicate flavour, with a slightly crunchy texture.
+They have a mild, delicate flavour, with a slightly crunchy texture.

-Best Cooking Methods: Enoki mushrooms are commonly used in Asian dishes but are also suitable for salads, soups, sandwiches and pasta.
-These mushrooms can be eaten raw or cooked.
+Best Cooking Methods: These are most commonly used in Asian dishes but are also suitable for salads, soups, sandwiches and pasta.
+They can be eaten raw or cooked.

-Best Cooking Methods: Slice the whole mushrooms and use it in stir-fry dishes, or sautéed in French, Italian or Mediterranean cuisines.
-Try grilling these mushrooms, as they become golden brown and deliciously crisp.
+Best Cooking Methods: Slice and use in stir-fry dishes, or sautéed in French, Italian or Mediterranean cuisines.
+Also try grilling them, as they become golden brown and deliciously crisp.